What are SEO Image Tags?

 4. How to choose the image size and product angles to make the image SEO friendly

 It is advisable to show several angles of your product.
 For instance, if you are selling a Ford Mustang, it would be wise to show shots of the rear, interior, rims, engine, etc.

-Don’t place a large image on your webpage and resize it through source codes.
-The process will increase page load time because of the large size associated with the image.
+I’d suggest not placing a large image on your website and then resizing it through source codes.
+The process will still increase page load time.

-As said earlier, the main aim of optimising images is to help lower page load time.
+As mentioned earlier, the main aim of optimising images is to help improve page load time.
 But what about testing your images to see what appeals to customers?
-I do this as standard as part of my Technical Audit.

 Test the number of images on a page.
 Posting many images per page can enhance user experience and lead to more sales.
 The only way to determine what works for your customers is to test it.